Filter by Category:

 Commercials from iSpot.TV

-You could probably scour the internet looking for videos, but I love the site iSpot.TV for this type of text.
+A favorite source for video-based text is iSpot.TV for this type of text.
 This site has a huge collection of TV advertisements that are perfect for this.
 (When you get to the site, click on “Browse TV Ads” for the full suite of options.)

 The value of a site like this is that a commercial is a short, 30-60 second multimodal text.
 Before having students view the video, you want to give them a viewing purpose.
-For example, you might say, “Class, we’re going to ‘read’/view this next text, and I want you taking notes on…” And then fill in that blank with a specific viewing purpose.
+“Class, we’re going to ‘read’/view this next text, and I want you to take notes about…” And then fill in that blank with a specific viewing purpose.

 For example, you could view the Audi commercial where a daughter claims her father is a space alien.
 The viewing purpose: “Provide reasons that the main character in this commercial thinks her dad is a space alien.”
-In 30 seconds, this young girl gives five reasons why she thinks her dad is a space alien.
+In 30 seconds, this young girl identifies five different reasons.

 With a known viewing purpose, students watch the video and jot down what information they’re gathering.
 This exercise trains kids not to just be entertained by videos, just passively watching them.
-Instead, they’ve got to have a purpose.
-You want them leaning in, taking notes, and citing from video-based sources.
+Instead, you want them leaning in, taking notes, and citing from video-based sources.
 We have to intentionally and explicitly teach them how to do this.

 Paired Text + Video from Achieve the Core